tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 ### Create a Blob Storage resource in Azure

 We now have to store the uploaded photos.
 While we could store the uploaded photo files locally, this would occupy a lot of space on our server.
-Instead, we opt to store files in Azure Blob Storage.
+Instead, we will be storing the in Azure Blob Storage.